-- Every effort should be made to retain the traditional brick buildings at Mulberry Farm, unless removal is necessary to provide a safe and suitable access; - 4.
-Development proposals should be supported by a Heritage Statement including an appraisal of the likely impact of the design, materials, layout, scale, height and mass of the proposal on the Registered Battlefield, Stoke Golding Conservation Area, Church of St Margaret, the Grade I listed Church of St Margaret, Grade II listed The Birches and other designated and non-designated heritage assets and their setting.
-The development should seek to enhance the significance of heritage assets and their setting; - 5.
-As a site potentially containing heritage assets of archaeological interest, developers should submit an appropriate desk-based assessment; - As there is a reasonable likelihood of a protected species being present, developers should submit an appropriate Ecological Assessment (including protected species) Survey; - The hedge along the western boundary of the site shall be retained or replaced; - 8.
-The residential amenities of existing and planned properties on the west side of High Street are protected; - 9.
-Suitable mitigation measures should be in place to ensure that the residential amenities of future occupiers are protected from business activities associated with the White Swan PH;
+- 5. Development proposals should be supported by a Heritage Statement including an appraisal of the likely impact of the design, materials, layout, scale, height and mass of the proposal on the Registered Battlefield, Stoke Golding Conservation Area, Church of St Margaret, the Grade I listed Church of St Margaret, Grade II listed The Birches and other designated and non-designated heritage assets and their setting.
+The development should seek to enhance the significance of heritage assets and their setting; - 6.
+As a site potentially containing heritage assets of archaeological interest, developers should submit an appropriate desk-based assessment; - 7.
+As there is a reasonable likelihood of a protected species being present, developers should submit an appropriate Ecological Assessment (including protected species) Survey.
+Proposals should provide for biodiversity net-gain in accordance with Policy SGII; - Development proposals should be supported by a Landscape and Visual Impact Assessment in accordance with Policy SG10.
+The hedge along the western boundary of the site shall be retained or replaced; - 9.
+The residential amenities of existing and planned properties on the west side of High Street are protected; - Suitable mitigation measures should be in place to ensure that the residential amenities of future occupiers are protected from business activities associated with the White Swan PH;

-- The site layout should create a sensitive transition to the countryside to the west; - The site shall be cleared, and any contamination present safely remediated prior to the commencement of any development; - 12.
-Development shall demonstrate that all surface water discharges have been carried out in accordance with the principles laid out within the drainage hierarchy, in such that a discharge to the public sewerage systems are avoided, where possible; and - 13.
+- The site layout should create a sensitive transition to the countryside to the west; - The site shall be cleared, and any contamination present safely remediated prior to the commencement of any development; - 13.
+Development shall demonstrate that all surface water discharges have been carried out in accordance with the principles laid out within the drainage hierarchy, in such that a discharge to the public sewerage systems are avoided, where possible; - 14.
 Development shall ensure that Sustainable Drainage Systems (SuDS) for the management of surface water run-off are put in place unless demonstrated to be inappropriate.
 All schemes for the inclusions of SuDS should demonstrate they have considered all four aspects of good SuDS design, Quantity, Quality, Amenity and Biodiversity, and the SuDS and development will fit into the existing landscape.
-The completed SuDS schemes should be accompanied by a maintenance schedule detailing maintenance boundaries, responsible parties and arrangements to ensure that the SuDS are maintained in perpetuity.
+The completed SuDS schemes should be accompanied by a maintenance schedule detailing maintenance boundaries, responsible parties and arrangements to ensure that the SuDS are maintained in perpetuity; and